pcelman/pcelman/README.md

-My name is **Paula Celman** I work as a ✨Front End developer ✨ with a background in industrial design and a master degree in fine arts.
+My name is **Paula Celman** I work as a ✨Front End developer ✨ with a background in industrial design and an MFA.
 I am articulate and can express myself with confidence both in english and in spanish.
 I also enjoy being part of a team.
 I´m collaborative, dedicated, proactive and positive.
 TECH SKILLS: Javascript (ES6),  ReactJS, Redux, HTML, CSS, Tailwind CSS, Figma, Node.js, Express, Sequelize, Git and Scrum.
 My hobby is dancing Zumba.